 I dive into the sashimi first which is tender and substantial to the tongue.
 Luscious salmon and tuna slices, nicely striated with sinew.
 Next up are the spicy tuna rolls which are truly spicy and show off some great, supple rice on the outside.
 I move on to the salad which is a nice mix of mesclun, avocado, tomato and cucumber in a light marinade.

 Moving on to the main course, City Market Sushi does a wonderful pork belly salad!
 Lightly breaded and tender pork slices with a bit of chew.
 Contrasted against the light greens makes for some deliciousness.
 And then the soft-shell crab slider is certainly interesting.
 A well-fried crustacean peeking out from between a soft round bun, I wasn’t sure how to bite into this sammich.
 But overall I was pretty impressed with the creativity, plating and diversity of food on City Market Sushi’s lunch bento.
 You can’t ask for a much better mid-day meal, in my opinion.
 Although you might need a nap afterwards…

 Service at City Market Sushi was excellent with Jason.
 Seasoned server who knows the menu well and timed the meal.
-Note that City Market Sushi does not have its liquor license as of late December but I’m sure they’re working hard on it.
 I’m so glad you’re here City Market Sushi, providing some diversity in the Raleigh food ecosystem.
 Along with Sono, we’ve now got an excellent second choice for Japanese food and sushi, arigato!

 315 Blake Street